debatelab/simple-chat/README.md

-# simple-chat -- A simple, transparent, and extensible web client to chat with your LLM
+# `simple-chat` – A simple, transparent, and extensible web client to chat with your LLM

 ### Why?